RicoSuter/NJsonSchema/README.md

 - Support for schema references ($ref)
 - Generate C# and TypeScript code from JSON Schema

-NJsonSchema is heavily used in [NSwag](http://nswag.org), a Swagger API toolchain for .NET
+NJsonSchema is heavily used in [NSwag](http://nswag.org), a Swagger API toolchain for .NET which generates client code for Web API services.

 ## NJsonSchema usage